iceeworld/ZhiyuanDang.github.io/_pages/about.md

 # News
+* Jul.
+02, 2021, one paper was accepted to TNNLS.
 * Mar.
 01, 2021, two papers were accepted to CVPR2021 (~27% acceptance rate)
 * Jan.
 19, 2021, one paper was accepted to TPAMI.
 * Sep.
 05, 2020, one paper was accepted to TPAMI.